d2l-ai/d2l-en/chapter_attention-mechanism/seq2seq-attention.md

 ## Summary

-* The seq2seq with attention adds an additional attention layer to the standard `Seq2seqDecoder`.
+* The seq2seq model with attention adds an additional attention layer to the model without attention.
-* The decoder of the seq2seq with attention model passes three items from the encoder: the encoder outputs of all timesteps, the hidden state of the encoder's last timestep, and the encoder valid lengths.
+* The decoder of the seq2seq with attention model passes three items from the encoder: the encoder outputs of all timesteps, the hidden state of the encoder's final timestep, and the encoder valid length.

 ## Exercises

-* Compare the `Seq2SeqAttentionDecoder` versus the standard `Seq2seqDecoder`.
-Use the same parameters and compare their losses.
+1. Compare `Seq2SeqAttentionDecoder` and `Seq2seqDecoder` by using the same parameters and checking their losses.
-* Can you think of any scenarios that the `Seq2SeqAttentionDecoder` will outperform the `Seq2seqDecoder`?
+1. Can you think of any use cases where `Seq2SeqAttentionDecoder` will outperform `Seq2seqDecoder`?

 ## [Discussions](https://discuss.mxnet.io/t/seq2seq-attention/4345)